Webmart/Webmart/README.md

 ### B. Install with Composer

-Available versions on [Packagist](https://packagist.org/packages/webmart/webmart).
-Run:
+See available versions on [Packagist](https://packagist.org/packages/webmart/webmart) or on [GitHub](https://github.com/Webmart/webmart/releases).

+Navigate to your directory and run:

 ```
 composer require webmart/webmart
 ```

-Create an `index.php` file in your root directory.
-Require the autoloader:
+Create an `index.php` and require the autoloader:

 ```php
 require 'vendor/autoload.php';
 ```

-Setup your theme folders inside `themes/` - feel free to use the [Boilerplate](https://github.com/Webmart/wm-boilerplate).
+Setup your theme folders inside `webmart/themes/` - feel free to use the [Boilerplate](https://github.com/Webmart/wm-boilerplate/archive/master.zip) theme.

 Open in your browser.